-- 2. What do you notice about these summarizing frameworks? - 3.
-What are the "givens" in the boxed assignment? - 4.
-Go back to each text.
+2. What do you notice about these summarizing frameworks?
+They both physical features and the people.

+3. What are the "givens" in the boxed assignment?
+Must compare the

+- 4. Go back to each text.
 Based on your main idea "blurbs" in the margins, circle the "physical features" paragraphs in yellow and the "people" paragraphs in pink. - 5.
-If you were going to expand both of the texts, what is another main idea you might include:
+If you were going to expand both of the texts, what is another main idea you might include: Answers will vary; some might be wildlife, conservation, future of the mountains.